 Application and Web Server Configuration (It is the responsibility of the client to ensure the application & web servers are running correctly and readily accessible PRIOR to the on-site product installation).

-Creating New User in Oracle
+Create New User in Oracle

-Creating New Schema in Oracle
+Create New Schema in Oracle

 Deploy and configure OptiVLM Vault Balance WAR file

-Deploy and configure Vault Balance Agent application
+Deploy and configure the Vault Balance Agent application

 Send license information to NCR Cash Management for License Generation

 OptiSuite requires a base of version 8 Java Development Kit (JDK).
-Application Servers often come with the required JDK already included (e.g. IBM WebSphere or Apache Tomcat).
+Application Servers often come with the required JDK included (e.g. IBM WebSphere or Apache Tomcat).

 A clear understanding of Oracle and Application Server technology is required on the part of the user performing the installation.